osg-htc/docs/docs/data/install-hadoop-2-0-0.md

 FUSE
 ----

-\#TroubFuseMod

 ### Notes on Building a FUSE Module

 If you are running a custom kernel, then be sure to enable the `fuse` module with `CONFIG_FUSE_FS=m` in your kernel config.
 Building and installing a `fuse` kernel module for your custom kernel is beyond the scope of this document.

-**Note:** If you cannot find a `fuse` kernel module to match your kernel, ATRPMs has a [guide for using their RPM spec files](http://people.atrpms.net/~pcavalcanti/LCG_kernel_modules.html) in order to generate a module.
-That page mostly works, although sections are a bit out dated.
-Contact the <osg-hadoop@opensciencegrid.org> list if you need help.

-\#TroubFuseDeb

 ### Running FUSE in Debug Mode